 - The number of evaluations turned in by the end of the semester.
-Four points will be deducted from the established number of clinical points for each missing evaluation. - Observance of program and department policies and practices. - o Four points off for each documented counseling. - Six points off for each written corrective action. - o Ten points off for each final written corrective action/suspension.
+Four points will be deducted from the established number of clinical points for each missing evaluation. - Observance of program and department policies and practices. - Four points off for each documented counseling. - Six points off for each written corrective action. - Ten points off for each final written corrective action/suspension.

-POLICY TITLE: Graduation PAGE: 1 of 1

-ORIGINAL DATE: April 6, 2011 LAST REVIEWED: August 14, 2023
+POLICY TITLE: Graduation ORIGINAL DATE: April 6, 2011 REVISED: May 24, 2021 PAGE: 1 of 1 LAST REVIEWED: July 8, 2024